 I use the Cognisys StopShot timer, which provides the proper timing, but control needs more than a timer.
 It also needs something that can be controlled.
 I discovered a valve for water drops which actually provides the precision control expected (not all do).
 Kevin Lewis in the UK recommended this Shako valve to me, and it is day and night better than what I was using.
 The first few minutes with it made the difference be immediately obvious, a real WOW! experience, very memorable and pleasant.
 Perhaps this article can provide first day hints for those interested in getting into water drops.

 In the US, I ordered this Shako PU220AR solenoid valve from APEX Industrial Supply, San Diego CA, call Sales at phone: 1-619-661-6200.
 They were referred to me by Shako Taiwan.
 This may take two or three weeks if not in stock, but they will order it.
 Option with 24 volt DC coil and 1/8 inch NPT treads (Stopshot is rated to 40V DC). $32.50 plus $10 shipping.
 Shako PU220AR spec sheet.
-This one actually provides the precision that I imagined was possible.
+(NPT is an American pipe standard, National Pipe Tapered threads.)
+This valve actually provides the precision that I imagined was possible.

 The nozzle is pretty important too.
 The output nozzle used is simply a standard 1/8 inch NPT fitting, barbed to adapt to 1/8" ID tubing.
 The threads are 1/8" NPT, and the barbed size varies for different tubing sizes.
 The local stores don't have much choice in the small 1/8" NPT fittings (to fit the valves), but just search for 1/8" NOT Barbed Hose Fittings, and I like the size for 1/8" tubing.
 These are available on Amazon, search for 1/8 NPT barbed fitting.
 Or my original source was about $1.50 each (search for 1/8" tubing part number 48755003, middle.
 Also 3/16" tubing is 48755060, right, 1/4" tubing is 48755128, and 3/8" tubing is 48755300, top).
 These are adapters to barbed tubing sizes from a 1/8" NPT threaded fitting.
 Most are brass, but polypropylene fittings are less than $1.
 They only need to be finger tight.